Contrasting EVI Industries (EVI) & The Competition

 |2.56

-As a group, “Personal services” companies have a potential upside of 53.53%.
-Given EVI Industries’ rivals higher possible upside, analysts plainly believe EVI Industries has less favorable growth aspects than its rivals.
+As a group, “Personal services” companies have a potential upside of 53.35%.
+Given EVI Industries’ rivals higher possible upside, analysts clearly believe EVI Industries has less favorable growth aspects than its rivals.

 Summary